 Board Of Directors

-Brian A. Friedman is the Executive Director of the Northeast Shores Development Corporation.
-Over the last ten years, he has developed and implemented programs to increase commercial and residential investment in the neighborhood.
+Brian A. Friedman is the President of Plan F Solutions.
+Plan F Solutions is a consulting company lending expertise to organizations and businesses focused on transforming communities through Community ReDevelopment, Creative Placemaking, Non-Profit Contributions, and Small Businesses Startups.
+Plan F Solutions expertise helps these organizations maximize impact in their communities.
+Prior to launching Plan F Solutions, Brian was the Executive Director of the Northeast Shores Development Corporation.
+Over the last ten years, he developed and implemented programs to increase commercial and residential investment in the neighborhood.
 A significant initiative of Northeast Shores is the development of the Waterloo Business District into a regional arts and entertainment district.
 Recently, Northeast Shores advocated and received over $9 million in public and philanthropic support to move this initiative forward.
-Prior to Northeast Shores, Brian A. Friedman was the Executive Director of the South Lorain Community Development Corporation, where he developed programs to increase homeownership and investment.
-In addition, he was a Budget/Policy Analyst at the Legislative Budget Office for the State of Ohio General Assembly.
 Brian A. Friedman is a graduate of both The College of Wooster and The Ohio State University.
-He is a founding board member for Cleveland Neighborhood Progress, Lakeshore Intergenerational School and an active board member for VASJ High School.
+He is a founding board member for CAN Journal, Cleveland Neighborhood Progress and the Lakeshore Intergenerational School.

 Michael Gill is a writer and editor.
 Currently he is Executive Director of the Collective Arts Network, and Editor and Publisher of CAN Journal.
-Previously he was marketing director at Beck Center for the Arts (1994 – 2001), staff writer at Lakewood Sun Post (2001-2002), writer and eventually Senior Editor / Arts at the Cleveland Free Times (2002-2008) and Arts Editor at Cleveland Scene (2008 – 20011).
+Previously he was writer and eventually Senior Editor / Arts at the Cleveland Free Times (2002-2008) and Arts Editor at Cleveland Scene (2008 – 20011); staff writer at Lakewood Sun Post (2001 – 2002) and marketing director at Beck Center for the Arts (1994 – 2001).
 He has won multiple awards for coverage of the arts and cultural affairs in Northeast Ohio.
 A native Clevelander, he attended St. Ignatius High School and earned a BA at Hiram College (1986), followed by an MFA in Creative Writing from Eastern Washington University (1988).
 He lived in England, Wales, Washington, DC, and Quito, Ecuador before returning to Cleveland.
-He is a wood block and letterpress printer, and his small edition artist books for children have been exhibited at William Busta Gallery and Tregoning and Company.
+He has conversational fluency in Spanish.
+He is a wood block and letterpress printer, and his small edition artist books for children have been exhibited at William Busta Gallery, Tregoning and Company, and elsewhere.

 Nancy Heaton has been the Executive Director of BAYarts since July 2005.
 She graduated from Kent State University in 1978 with a degree in Marketing Communications; she has taken fine art classes at the Boston Museum of Fine Arts, San Francisco Institute of Art and at BAYarts.
 She has lived in lived in Chicago, Boston, San Francisco, Washington DC and England where she ingratiated herself into the art communities and spent endless hours in the great museums.
 She was a guest lecturer at Newcastle Polytechnic in Newcastle England where she worked on grant funded film projects.
 She is active in arts advocacy efforts in greater Cleveland.
 She lives in Bay Village and has 3 daughters.